 This certificate is not an endorsement of the IT product by the Federal Office for Information Security or any other organisation that recognises or gives effect to this certificate, and no warranty of the IT product by the Federal Office for Information Security or any other organisation that recognises or gives effect to this certificate, is either expressed or implied.

+Bonn, 19 February 2013

-Bonn, 21 July 2011 For the Federal Office for Information Security for components up to EAL 4
+For the Federal Office for Information Security

 Bernd Kowalski Head of Department L.S.